Toolbar

 Export

-From this menu, you can access various export options:
+From this menu, various export options can be accessed:

 Info

-From this dialog, you can access the following functions:
+From this dialog, the following functions can be accessed:

 Context Menu

-The context menu contains Stylo functions depending on the selected object and its state.
-Restrictions can be set through configuration, determining which functions and values are available.
+The context menu contains functions of Stylo depending on the selected object and its state.
+Restrictions can be made through the configuration that determines which functions and values are available.

-The context menu is usually accessed via the right mouse button, but it can also be on the left mouse button if the client system has been configured accordingly.
+The context menu is usually accessed via the right mouse button but can also be on the left mouse button if the client system has been configured accordingly.

 Floating Toolbox

 The floating toolbox is offered to you depending on the selection.
-If text is highlighted, you will get the Text Toolbox, when selecting graphic objects, the Object Toolbox, and if you have selected image frames, the Image Frame Toolbox will be offered.
-In the Stylo dialog "Your Stylo Settings," the floating toolboxes can be disabled.
+If text is highlighted, you get the Text Toolbox, when selecting graphic objects, you get the Object Toolbox, and if you have selected image frames, the Image Frame Toolbox is offered.
+In the Stylo dialog "Your Stylo Settings", the floating toolboxes can be disabled.

-If the palettes or dialogs for editing text or objects are open, the floating toolboxes will not be offered.
+If the palettes or dialogs for editing text or objects are open, the floating toolboxes are not offered.

-You can move the floating toolbox using the transporter icon in the upper right corner.
+Using the transporter icon in the upper right corner, the floating toolbox can be moved.
 The position will be remembered.
 It will be automatically corrected if the toolbox would extend beyond the edge.

 Notifications